CVE-2026-21341: Out-of-bounds Write (CWE-787) in Adobe Substance3D - Stager

 Technical Summary

 CVE-2026-21341 is an out-of-bounds write vulnerability classified under CWE-787 affecting Adobe Substance3D - Stager versions 3.1.6 and earlier.
-The vulnerability arises when the software improperly handles memory boundaries during file processing, allowing an attacker to write data beyond allocated buffers.
-This memory corruption can be exploited to execute arbitrary code within the context of the current user.
-The attack vector requires the victim to open a maliciously crafted file, making user interaction mandatory.
-The CVSS v3.1 base score is 7.8, reflecting high impact on confidentiality, integrity, and availability, with an attack vector of local (AV:L), low attack complexity (AC:L), no privileges required (PR:N), and user interaction required (UI:R).
-The vulnerability scope is unchanged (S:U), meaning the exploit affects only the vulnerable component.
-No patches or updates are currently linked, and no known exploits have been reported in the wild.
-Adobe Substance3D - Stager is a 3D design and rendering tool widely used in creative industries, making this vulnerability relevant for organizations relying on this software for digital content creation.
-The lack of authentication requirement and the potential for arbitrary code execution make this a significant risk, especially if malicious files are distributed via email, file sharing, or compromised websites.
+The vulnerability arises when the software improperly handles memory boundaries while processing input files, allowing an attacker to write data outside the intended buffer.
+This memory corruption can lead to arbitrary code execution within the context of the current user.
+Exploitation requires that the victim opens a maliciously crafted file, making user interaction necessary.
+The vulnerability does not require prior authentication or elevated privileges, increasing its risk profile.
+The CVSS v3.1 base score is 7.8, reflecting high impact on confidentiality, integrity, and availability, with low attack complexity and no privileges required.
+Although no public exploits have been observed, the potential for targeted attacks exists, especially in environments where Adobe Substance3D - Stager is widely used for 3D design and visualization.
+The lack of an official patch at the time of reporting necessitates proactive defensive measures.
+The vulnerability could be leveraged to execute arbitrary code, potentially leading to system compromise, data theft, or disruption of creative workflows.

 Potential Impact